Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians

 \subsection{Observability of a combustion reaction network}

+We analyze the proposed Gramian and present a comparison to the Empr-Gram.
 The comparison between the studied Gramians for $\mr{H}_2\mr{O}_2$ network is depicted in Fig.~\ref{fig:Gram}.
 For brevity, we did not include the observability matrix for $\mr{GRI}30$ network.
 It is clear that the interrelation between the variables is equivalent for the two Gramian formulations.
-The depicted equivalence is a consequence of Theorem~\ref{theo:Equivelence}. {However, as mentioned earlier~\cite{Krener2009}, the Empr-Gram requires proper scaling of the state variables, which can lead to small eigenvalues.} This is evident by the strength or amplitude of the state interrelations which is the magnitude of $\{10^{-3}\}$; it is dynamically scaled to a magnitude of $\{10^{3}\}$ in the Var-Gram.
+The depicted equivalence is a consequence of Theorem~\ref{theo:Equivelence}.
+However, as mentioned earlier~\cite{Krener2009}, the Empr-Gram requires proper scaling of the state variables, which can lead to small eigenvalues.
+This is evident by the strength or amplitude of the state interrelations which is the magnitude of $\{10^{-3}\}$; it is dynamically scaled to a magnitude of $\{10^{3}\}$ in the Var-Gram.
 This is important since under a dynamic system response, any small perturbations to initial conditions can appear naturally in the Var-Gram formulation.

-Having numerically {illustrated} the equivalence mentioned above, we now present numerical evidence demonstrating the computational efficiency of the proposed method as compared to the Empr-Gram.
+Having numerically illustrated the equivalence mentioned above, we now present numerical evidence demonstrating the computational efficiency of the proposed method as compared to the Empr-Gram.
 The computational time required to compute the Var-Gram and the Empr-Gram for both combustion networks $N1$ and $N2$, under different perturbations $\alpha_{L}$ to initial conditions $\m{x}_{0}$, is presented in Tab.~\ref{tab:ODE_disc}.
 Perturbation term $\alpha_{L}$ is applied to simulate the system under different transient conditions.
-It is clear that the Var-Gram is more amenable for scaling for larger nonlinear networks due to its lower computational cost. {Note that we do not report the big-O computational complexity of the Gramian, since the computations do not follow an algorithmic framework.} The aforementioned observations answer the questions in~$\mr{Q}1$.
+It is clear that the Var-Gram is more amenable for scaling for larger nonlinear networks due to its lower computational cost.
+The aforementioned observations answer the questions in~$\mr{Q}1$.